⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How MDLZ Makes Money

-• Mondelez manufactures, markets, and sells a diverse range of snack food and beverage products globally.
+• Mondelez manufactures and sells snack food and beverage products globally, focusing on biscuits, chocolate, gum, and candy.

 Revenue Breakdown